DaemonAlchemist/unstateless/README.md

 - `useSharedState`: A React hook that allows state to be shared among several components.
 Changing the state anywhere will cause all components that use that hook to rerender.
 - `useLocalStorage`:  The same as useSharedState, except the current value is persisted in localStorage.
+- `useDerivedState`: An optimization hook that listens to one or more shared state changes, and derives new state data from them.
 - `mergeProps`: A function that allows property injector functions to be chained together.
 - `inject`:  A function that creates a higher-order component that injects the specified props into a component.
 - `useGlobal.listen`: Provides hooks into shared state changes.
 Use this to log state updates or provide middle-ware like logic on state changes.